3 dead in University of Virginia shooting; suspect sought

-CHARLOTTESVILLE, Va.
-(AP) — Three people have been killed and two others were wounded in a shooting at a parking garage at the University of Virginia, according to the school’s president, and police searched Monday for a student who was a suspect.

-The shooting around 10:30 p.m.
-Sunday "resulted in three fatalities; two additional victims were injured and are receiving medical care," President Jim Ryan said in a letter to the university community posted on social media.
-He identified the suspect as Christopher Darnell Jones Jr.
+Classes at the school were canceled Monday a day after the shooting and the Charlottesville campus seemed deserted as authorities searched for the suspect, who University of Virginia President Jim Ryan identified as Christopher Darnell Jones Jr.

+In a letter to the university posted on social media, Ryan said the shooting around 10:30 p.m.
+Sunday.

-The university’s emergency management issued an alert on Sunday night notifying the campus community of an “active attacker firearm."
+The university’s emergency management issued an alert Sunday night notifying the campus community of an “active attacker firearm."
 The message warned students to shelter in place following a report of shots fired on Culbreth Road on the northern outskirts of campus.

-Classes were canceled Monday.
+Access to the shooting scene was blocked by police vehicles Monday morning.
+The city and campus were far quieter than normal, with only a smattering of traffic and dog-walkers.

 The UVA Police Department posted a notice online saying multiple police agencies including the state police were searching for a suspect who was considered “armed and dangerous.”

-In his letter to campus, the university president said Jones was suspected to have committed the shooting.
-The campus emergency management twitter account said that he was believed to be wearing blue jeans and a burgundy jacket and driving a black SUV with Virginia tags.
+In his letter to campus, the university president said Jones was suspected to have committed the shooting and that he was a student, who was still at large Monday morning.

 The Bureau of Alcohol, Tobacco, Firearms and Explosives said agents were responding to the campus to assist in the investigation.